Watch for Signs of Postpartum Depression

 - Poor concentration and decision making

 - Suicidal thoughts

-How can you distinguish the difference between routine baby blues and postpartum depression?
+How can you distinguish the difference between the signs of the routine baby blues and the signs of postpartum depression?
 To diagnose postpartum depression, the following criteria must be met:

 - Symptoms persist for more than 2 weeks